 All public companies and entities adhering to US generally accepted accounting principles are required to analyze and disclose uncertain tax positions on their financial statements.
 Many corporations are also required to report those positions on their federal income tax return.

 For public companies and companies with audited financial statements, the rules surrounding how R&D credits are recognized on their financial statements can be very complex and subjective.
 These credits often receive a high level of scrutiny from lenders, investors, and financial statement auditors, especially when a company hasn’t performed an R&D study for management to use in their decision-making processes.

 Many unprofitable companies claim R&D credits every year with little support and without fully considering the risk of an audit by taxing authorities.
-With the help of specialists, these companies can generate more certainty around their credits and assist management with R&D-credit decision-making processes in 2018 and beyond.
+With the help of specialists, these companies can generate more certainty around their credits and assist management with R&D-credit decision-making processes.

 We're Here to Help

-  To learn more about the R&D payroll-tax offset, whether your business qualifies, or our other R&D tax services, contact your Moss Adams professional.
+To learn more about the R&D payroll-tax offset, whether your business qualifies, or our other R&D tax services, go to our R&D Tax Credit Spotlight and contact your Moss Adams professional.